Illia1F/GoogleDriveApi-DotNet/README.md

 - Extract folder ID from a Google Drive folder URL.
 - Get the folder name by its ID.
-- Generate Google Drive folder URL by its path.
+- Generate Google Drive folder URL by its id.
 - Obtain the full path of a folder starting from the root using its ID.
+(Very slowly)
 - Create folders in Google Drive.
 - Check if the access token is expired.
 - Refresh the access token if expired.
+- Download files from Google Drive.
+- Upload files to Google Drive.
+(Not yet)
+- Delete files and folders in Google Drive.
+(Not yet)

 > **Note:** This library is not a full reflection of the real Google Drive API but implements the most commonly used API endpoints to simplify interaction with Google Drive.